mnzlmstr/N64toiQue/README.md

 <br/>
 15.05.2020: <br/>
 	- PCB has been tested an appears to be working just fine<br/>
-	- redesigning PCB to incorporate LEDs for user feedback as well as Programming Header<br/>
+	- TODO: redesigning PCB to incorporate LEDs for user feedback as well as Programming Header<br/>
 <br/>